zwldarren/INF133_project/README.md

 cp backend/.env.template backend/.env
 ```

-Edit the newly created `.env` file with your specific configuration details.
+Note: You need to edit the `.env` file with your OpenAI API key.
+You should have the OpenAI API key for the backend to function.

 ### Start the Project